jalal246/js-interview/basic-part-2.md

 // };
 ```

-## 2) What are Service Workers and when can you use them
+## 2) What are Service Workers and when can you use them?

 > It’s a technology that allows your web application to use cached resources
 > first, and provide default experience offline, before getting more data from